Tips on what to pack in your beach bag to keep your eyes safe

 Match your eyewear to your sport

 Riding the waves?
-Surf goggles are the latest craze for surfing, jet-skiing, bodysurfing, and all water sports – and our Orlando optometrist is a big fan of these protective specialty glasses!
+Surf goggles are the latest craze for surfing, jet-skiing, bodysurfing, and all water sports – and our South Orlando optometrist is a big fan of these protective specialty glasses!
 They will decrease your eyes’ contact with UV rays, reduce glare, and protect your delicate peepers against wind and water spray.
 Typically, the lenses are also anti-fog and impact-resistant.
 Wraparound styles are ideal, because they give you wide peripheral vision too.
 Surf goggles also enhance your underwater vision and reduce the risk of eye infection.

 Ever hear of surfers’ eye?
 Officially termed pterygium, surfers’ eye results from prolonged exposure to the sun.
 It starts as a benign lesion that spreads across the white of your eye and can cause irritation and blurry vision.
 Sunglasses and surf goggles will protect against this unsightly condition!